 In 1997, the Californian right-hander went 9-10 with a 3.02 ERA for the West Palm Beach Expos and led the staff after Vázquez was promoted to AA.
 He began 1998 with the Harrisburg Senators, going 9-7 with a 3.01 ERA.
 He tied Jim Brower for third in the Eastern League in ERA behind Mike Kusiewicz and J.D.
 Arteaga.

-Powell was promoted to the majors in late July.
-He had a strong debut, allowing two runs (one earned) in six innings but losing a 2-1 duel to Mark Clark.
-He won his next outing, tossing six shutout frames to lower his ERA to .75.
-He then hit the skids, losing his five other games for the 1998 Expos while allowing a 14.54 ERA.
+Powell was promoted to the majors in late July of 1998.
+He had a strong debut, allowing two runs (one earned) in six innings on July 23rd, but losing a 2-1 duel to Mark Clark.
+He won his next outing, tossing six shutout frames to lower his ERA to 0.75.
+He then hit the skids, losing his five other games for the Expos while allowing a 14.54 ERA.

 Powell split 1999 almost evenly between the Ottawa Lynx (3-5, 2.97) and the Expos (4-8, 4.73).
 He was third among the Expos' top 7 starters in ERA, behind Mike Thurman and Dustin Hermanson and ahead of Vázquez and Carl Pavano.

 Jeremy's career slid downhill in 2000.
-He was 0-3 with a 7.96 ERA for the 2000 Expos and 5-13 with a 6.91 ERA for Ottawa.
+He was 0-3 with a 7.96 ERA for the Expos and 5-13 with a 6.91 ERA for Ottawa.
 His 97 earned runs allowed tied Pat Daneker for the International League lead.
-He was signed by the San Diego Padres and turned his career around in 2001, going 4-2 with a 1.59 ERA in 11 starts for the Portland Beavers, with a teeny .169 average allowed and .77 WHIP (especially by PCL standards).
+He was signed by the San Diego Padres and turned his career around in 2001, going 4-2 with a 1.59 ERA in 11 starts for the Portland Beavers, with a teeny .169 average allowed and .77 WHIP (especially good by Pacific Coast League standards).